abbassizied/abbassizied.github.io/pages/posts/built_in_aspnet_core_tag_helpers.md

 ## <a name="id-anchor-tag-helper">Anchor Tag Helper</a>
 - <b>Add new attributes to the standard HTML anchor "a" tag.</b>
-- ==By convention==, the attribute names are prefixed with ==asp-==.
+- <b>By convention</b>, the attribute names are prefixed with <b>asp-</b>.
-- The ==asp-controller== attribute assigns the controller used for generating the URL.
+- The <b>asp-controller</b> attribute assigns the controller used for generating the URL.
-- The ==asp-action== attribute value represents the controller action name included in the generated href attribute.
+- The <b>asp-action</b> attribute value represents the controller action name included in the generated href attribute.
-- The ==asp-route-{value}== attribute enables a wildcard route prefix.
-Any value occupying the =={value}== placeholder is interpreted as a potential route parameter.
+- The <b>asp-route-{value}</b> attribute enables a wildcard route prefix.
+Any value occupying the <b>{value}</b> placeholder is interpreted as a potential route parameter.
-- The ==asp-route== attribute is used for creating a URL linking directly to a named route.
+- The <b>asp-route</b> attribute is used for creating a URL linking directly to a named route.
-- The ==asp-all-route-data== attribute supports the creation of a dictionary of key-value pairs.
+- The <b>asp-all-route-data</b> attribute supports the creation of a dictionary of key-value pairs.
 The key is the parameter name, and the value is the parameter value.
 ```
 // asp-controller && asp-action
 <a asp-controller="Speaker"